cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Supported Actions
 .................

-- Create a Stream with a specified *stream-name*;
+- Create a stream with a specified *stream-name*
-- Retrieve or Update the TTL (time-to-live) for an existing Stream with a specified *stream-name*;
+- Retrieve or update the TTL (time-to-live) for an existing stream with a specified *stream-name*
-- Truncate an existing stream (the deletion of all events that were written to the stream);
+- Truncate an existing stream (the deletion of all events that were written to the stream)
-- Write an event to an existing stream; and
+- Write an event to an existing stream

 Java API
 ........